EENCloud/api-docs/source/includes/_api_action.md

 ## Turn All Cameras On
 <!--===================================================================-->

 Used to turn on all cameras in the user’s account.
-User must be an account superuser
+User must be an account superuser.
+Has no effect on body worn cameras.

 > Request